 I can eat anything now, no matter how it is prepped.

 So I have these 4 beautiful leaves of savoy cabbage left in my fridge.

 And that is because I made a savoy cabbage mashed potatoes (with sausage and bacon, yum!) and I can feel a sudden craving for stuffed cabbage rolls come up…

 However, here is my problem: I don’t have any meat mince to fill them up with.

 Plan B: vegetarian stuffed cabbage rolls with leftover hard-boiled eggs!

 Easy Vegetarian Stuffed Cabbage Rolls with Homemade Curry Sauce

-I could have added rice and such.
+I could have added the classic rice and such.

 Simple but perfect comfort food on a cold autumn evening.